MicrosoftDocs/common-data-model-and-service/common-data-model/media-accelerator.md

   - Ticket sales
   - Guest management
   - Display and advertising sales
+- A sample Power Portal app enables self-registration of media events which allows attendees to browse all upcoming events and sign up.
+This information is automatically captured and stored in your instance of the media-enhanced Common Data Model as new guest and registration entities.
 - A solution that you can deploy and install from AppSource or GitHub.

 ## Site-map extensions